 Little, Medium, and Big Bone Grafts

 Bone grafting is a straightforward procedure that is immensely beneficial for numerous reasons.
 In the instance of a missing tooth (or teeth), the jaw bone can begin to slowly degrade.
 The jaw bone holds teeth in place, and once a tooth is no longer present, the bone doesn’t have anything to support.
-There are different types of bone grafts, and depending on your situation.
+There are different types of bone grafts, depending on your situation.
 Outlined below are several different types of bone grafts: